Krogu11/Dark-Dimensions/memories.md

 - `publish-runtime.ps1 -SkipGit` is the safe local validation mode for checking generation without commit/push.
 - `publish-runtime.bat` is now the preferred user-facing entry point.
 It launches `publish-runtime-gui.ps1` as a one-window publish tool.
 - `publish-runtime-cli.bat` is the legacy console entry point for fallback/debugging.
+- `publish-runtime-gui.ps1` supports two practical modes:
+  - auto mode using the newest `runtime-config*.json` from `Downloads`
+  - manual mode choosing a specific runtime export file
+- The GUI can either:
+  - sync only repo files without git push when `Direkt committen und pushen` is disabled
+  - sync, commit, and push in one run when it stays enabled
 - If GitHub Pages shows stale data, verify `runtime-config.json` and `world-map.json` online first.
 A mismatch means derived files were not regenerated before push.

 ## Data Contracts